Brasov - Things to Do in Brasov in April

 Best Activities in April

-Medieval Castle and Citadel Tours
+Medieval Old Town Walking and Food Tours

 April Events & Festivals

-Mid April
+Late April

 Orthodox Easter Celebrations